Rock-Candy-Tea/RSSHUB-PAGE/post/传统媒体/Telecompaper - Search/Nokia says AirScale 5G mMIMO base station will cut power use by 50% by 2023.md

 ---
-title: Nokia says AirScale 5G mMIMO base station will cut power use by 50% by 2023
+title: 'Nokia says AirScale 5G mMIMO base station will cut power use by 50% by 2023'
 categories:
     - 传统媒体
     - Telecompaper - Search